biddy1618/newsProject/readme.md

 * Write logs for crawler - done
 * * Start working on logging - done

+More on Part 2:

+* Try different NLP approaches:
+* * Why traditional approach - perform good enough in many tasks, less costly, combined with DL can give good results
+* * Rule-based methods (traditional NLP)
+* * Probabilistic modeling and machine learning (traditional NLP)
+* * Deep Learning (modern approach)
+* Text classification task
+* * Prediction of tag
+* * Prediction of sentiment
+* Word sequences
+* * POS tagging - incorporate into transformation using embeddings
+* * Named entities - need to think
+* * Semantic slot filling - we can use this for question transformation - [link](https://medium.com/koderunners/semantic-slot-filling-part-1-7982d786928e)
+* Embeddings and topic models
+* * Word embeddings
+* * Sentence embeddings
+* * Topic modeling
+* Seq2Seq tasks
+* * Fake data generation - maybe I should try using semantic retrieval for loss function
+* * Machine translation

+* Text normalization methods
+* * Tokenization and lemmatization
+* * Text into units by - BOW, TFIDF
+* * Text into units by - word2vec, CNN for n-grams

 The project will be run based on flask server.
 The server will act as a daemon for crawler fetching the web-data while computer is on.